commodity-js/commodity/README.md

-# solvency
+# supplier

-Achieve architectural solvency through modular dependency injection and supply chain architecture.
 A powerful, type-inferred, and hyper-minimalistic library for server request (context) propagation and dependency injection (DI).

 ## Features